 I have never been convinced there is a separate focus strategy.
 All companies have limits to their appeal and they focus on certain customers to one degree or another.
 I just cannot imagine a product aimed at every man, woman, and child on the planet.
 Maybe if the product were air.
 But even then some customers will want

-As far as this textbook is concerned, there are only two mutually exclusive strategies: product differentiation and cost leadership.
-And these two strategies mean maximizing customer value by increasing customer benefit and decreasing customer cost, respectively.
+So, as far as this textbook is concerned, there are only two mutually exclusive strategies: product differentiation and cost leadership.
+And these two strategies mean maximizing customer value by increasing customer benefit or decreasing customer cost, respectively.
 They’re mutually exclusive because you can’t pursue both of them at the same time.

 The figure below represents the product differentiation strategy.
 The top line is customer benefit and the bottom line is customer cost.
 The blue lines are customer value.
 A firm pursuing a product differentiation strategy will try to maximize customer value (which is supposed to increase long-term profit for the firm) by moving from the left to the right over time, increasing customer benefit faster than customer cost increases.

 The below figure shows the cost leadership strategy.
 Firms pursuing this strategy will move from left to right over time, decreasing customer cost faster than customer benefit decreases.